archipel-network/archipel-core/README.md

 To get started with one or both platforms, just follow the subsequent instructions.

-A **step-by-step quick start guide** for Linux and POSIX systems is provided [in the documentation](doc/posix_quick_start_guide.md).
+A **step-by-step quick start guide** for Linux and POSIX systems, which also covers running multiple instances of µD3TN plus the use of AAP is provided [in the documentation](doc/posix_quick_start_guide.md).

 **Note:** This project uses git submodules to manage some code dependencies.